Resources for Lawyers

-- The National Security Telecommunications Advisory Committee (NSTAC), established under Executive Order 12382 and continued under Executive Order 13889, provides information and advice to the President, through the Secretary of Homeland Security, on national security and emergency preparedness (NS/EP) telecommunications, information and communications services.
-NSTAC is composed of up to 30 members who are appointed by the President.
+- The National Security Telecommunications Advisory Committee (NSTAC), established under Executive Order 12382 and continued under Executive Order 13889, provides information and advice to the President, through the DHS Secretary, on national security and emergency preparedness (NS/EP) telecommunications, information, and communications services.
+NSTAC is composed of up to 30 members appointed by the President.

 National Response Framework

 The National Response Framework (NRF) is a guide to handling disasters and emergencies, including prevention, preparation, response, and recovery.
 The NRF includes Emergency Support Functions (such as public health and medical services, transportation, communication, search and rescue, and more) and Support Annexes (including public affairs, financial management, tribal relations, and more).

 - Under the Emergency Support Function #14 Annex to the National Response Framework, CISA supports the coordination of cross-sector operations, including stabilization of key supply chains and community lifelines, among infrastructure owners and operators, businesses, and their government partners, during response to incidents covered by the National Response Framework.

 - Under the Emergency Support Function #2 Annex to the National Response Framework, CISA’s National Coordinating Center for Communications coordinates disaster response and restoration activities for the communications and cybersecurity sectors.